-It can be difficult to keep up-to-date with the continual changes to the benefits system; however, benefits are not usually paid to young people under 18.
+It can be difficult to keep up to date with the continual changes to the benefits system; however, most benefits are not paid to young people under 18.

 There are some exceptions:

 - disabled children and young people

 - children and young people who are ill